-- 124. (1) The Premier of a province has the functions entrusted to that office by the Constitution and any legislation. - (2) The Premier of a province is responsible for- - (a) assenting to and signing Bills; - (b) referring a Bill back to the legislature for reconsideration of the Bill's constitutionality; - (c) a referral of a Bill to the Constitutional Court for a decision on the Bill's constitutionality; - (d) summoning the legislature to an extraordinary sitting to conduct urgent business: - (e) dissolving the legislature and calling an election after a vote of no confidence in the Executive Council has been passed by the legislature.
+- 124. (1) The Premier of a province has the powers and functions entrusted to that office by the Constitution and any legislation. - (2) The Premier of a province is responsible for- - (a) assenting to and signing Bills; - (b) referring a Bill back to the provincial legislature for reconsideration of the Bill's constitutionality; - (c) a referral of a Bill to the Constitutional Court for a decision on the Bill's constitutionality; and - (d) summoning the legislature to an extraordinary sitting to conduct urgent business.